Descanonge/xarray-histogram/docs/source/accessor.rst

 Those conventions are coherent with the output of ``xarray_histogram.histogram*``, so if you use this package functions you should not have to worry.
-The names of the array and coordinates is also consistent with that of :external+xhistogram:doc:`xhistogram <index>` (although coordinates attributes will be missing).
+The names of the array and coordinates are also consistent with that of :external+xhistogram:doc:`xhistogram <index>` (although coordinates attributes will be missing).